Quantum-js/wdio-perfecto-service/README.md

 ## Configuration

-In order to use the service you need to set `user` and `securityToken` in your `wdio.conf.js` file.
+In order to use the service you need to set `securityToken` in your `wdio.conf.js` file.
 It will automatically use Perfecto Lab to run your integration tests.
 To obtain your security token - click [here](https://developers.perfectomobile.com/display/PD/Security+Token)